tongjiSEEMCT/tongjiSEEMCT.github.io/index.md

-# Welcome to homepage of Laboratory of Advanced Measurement & Control Technology, Department of Control Science and Technology, College of Electronic and Information, Tongji University
+# Welcome to homepage of Laboratory of Advanced Measurement & Control Technology, Tongji University

 # 中文版本请点击[这里](https://tongjiseemct.github.io/CN)

+We are a research group with main research interest in control theory and measurement technology led by Prof. Jiguang Yue from
+Department of Control Science and Technology, College of Electronic and Information, Tongji University.

 ## Announcements